haplo-org/haplo-safe-view-templates/README.md

 That is, when using a template written by the application author, is it impossible for an attacker controlled view to inject arbitary HTML, such as unwelcome JavaScript.

+## License and copyright

-Licensed under the MPLv2.
+Licensed under the MPLv2, (c) Haplo Services 2016.

-## Introduction
+## Aims

-There's lots of advice on the internet that you shouldn't write your own templating language.
-But I have Opinions, and Requirements.

-I'm currently using [Handlebars](http://handlebarsjs.com/) in my project, [Haplo](http://haplo.org).
-While it's pretty good, I would like to use something better.

-* It's very noisy.
-I've noticed that in my applications, most of the time I'm just writing HTML tags and inserting escaped values.
-The `{{handlebars}}` clutter up your code, and make it hard to read.
-I'd like to invert that, so that literal text has the special syntax.
+* Terse syntax.
+Most of the time templates are just HTML tags and inserted and escaped values.
+Extra syntax, like `{{handlebars}}`, just clutters up the code and makes it hard to read.
+HSVT inverts that, so that literal text has the special syntax.

-* It doesn't help writing secure applications, because it's just interpolating escaped strings.
+* Just interpolating escaped strings doesn't help writing secure applications.
 A templating language should properly parse HTML and understand the different contexts within it.

-* I'd like to output really tidy HTML, with the language handling all the edge cases.
+* Output really tidy HTML, with the language handling all the edge cases.
 String interpolation makes this harder than it should be, for example, adding multiple classes to an tag is tricky.

-* I want it to ignore whitespace, as I'd like to lay out my templates as clearly as possible.
-I shouldn't need to have to chose between legibility and consistent formatting.
+* Whitespace is ignored so you can lay out your templates as clearly as possible.
+You shouldn't need to chose between legibility and consistent formatting.

-* When you mess up your template, I'd like really good error messages with the exact character position of the error.
+* Really good error messages with the exact character position of the error.

-* I'd like to use the same templating language for multiple JVM languages.
-I use Rhino JavaScript and JRuby, and there's no reason they can't share code.
+* The same templating language for multiple JVM languages.
+Haplo uses Rhino JavaScript and JRuby, and there's no reason they can't share code.

 * The implementation should be easy to embed in a framework.
-For example, I should be able to parse a template, then use the parsed template over and over again in different threads and in different security contexts.
+For example, a parsed template can be used over and over again in different threads and in different security contexts.

-This repo contains the start of a templating language which I think will work much better.

-I'm publishing it now to get feedback on the language and the implementation.

 ## Example

-Here's a template in this new language:
+Here's an example template:

 ```
 <div class="container">